 Permits provide information on the type and amount of air pollution caused by business operations.
 Both large and small businesses need an APCD permit before they construct, change, replace, or operate any equipment or process that could cause air pollution.
 This includes equipment designed to reduce air pollution.
 Permits are also required if an existing business transfers ownership, relocates, or otherwise changes their operation.

 In addition to APCD permits, there are also several other local, state, regional, and federal permit, licensing, and tax requirements that you may need to be aware of for your business.
-Click on the icon below to search the CalGOLD database:
+See the icon below on this page to search the CalGOLD database.

 How to Apply